topfreegames/khan/README.md

 Run the api with `make run`.

+## Hosting the Application

+You can run it easily in one of the cloud providers using our [docker images](https://hub.docker.com/r/tfgco/khan/).

 ## Running with docker

 Provided you have docker installed, to build Khan's image run: